Hadrian's Wall: Preservation by John Clayton

 Much of the wall has now disappeared.
 Long sections of it were used for roadbuilding in the 18th century, especially by General Wade to build a military road (most of which lies beneath the present day B6318 "Military Road") to move troops to crush the Jacobite rising of 1745.
 The preservation of much of what remains can be credited to the antiquarian John Clayton.
 He trained as a lawyer and became town clerk of Newcastle in the 1830s.
-He became enthusiastic about preserving the wall after a visit to Chesters.
+He became enthusiastic about preserving the wall after inheriting Chesters from his father.
 To prevent farmers taking stones from the wall, he began buying some of the land on which the wall stood.
 In 1834, he started purchasing property around Steel Rigg near Crag Lough.
 Eventually, he controlled land from Brunton to Cawfields.
 This stretch included the sites of Chesters, Carrawburgh, Housesteads, and Vindolanda.
 Clayton carried out excavation at the fort at Cilurnum and at Housesteads, and he excavated some milecastles.

 Clayton managed the farms he had acquired and succeeded in improving both the land and the livestock.
 He used the profits from his farms for restoration work.
 Workmen were employed to restore sections of the wall, generally up to a height of seven courses.
 The best example of the Clayton Wall is at Housesteads.
 After Clayton's death, the estate passed to relatives and was soon lost to gambling.
 Eventually, the National Trust began acquiring the land on which the wall stands.
 At Wallington Hall, near Morpeth, there is a painting by William Bell Scott, which shows a centurion supervising the building of the wall.
 The centurion has been given the face of John Clayton (above right).